4 releases

 Docs Latest

 Disclaimer: this crate breaks Rust's safety guarantees.
-You should probably be using spin::Once, std::sync::Once, or lazy_static instead.
+I strongly recommend using static_cell instead in almost all cases.
+In case that doesn't meet your needs, consider spin::Once, std::sync::Once, or lazy_static instead.

 [dependencies]